scriptotek/library-sql/_episodes/04-joins-aliases.md

 | 6      | Douglas Adams                    | Last Chance to See                   | 1        | Kent Baimilov | kentbai@gmail.com   | 97651234 |
 | 7      | Aldous Hyuxley                   | Brave New World                      | 1        | Kent Baimilov | kentbai@gmail.com   | 97651234 |

+This is the result of two tables being joined, connected to each other through the common `PatronId` column.<br>

 To combine data from two tables we use the SQL `JOIN` command, which comes after the `FROM` command.

 We also need to tell the computer which columns provide the link between the two tables using the word `ON`.

-What we want is to join the data with the same journal name.
+In the example above this join query would look something like this:

+> SELECT * FROM Books JOIN Users ON Books.PatronId = Users.PatronID;

+For our tables it would look like this:

 ~~~
 SELECT * FROM articles JOIN journals ON articles.issns = journals.issns;